 Overall, I was very happy with the IntoCircuit’s 15,000 mAh capacity and efficiency; especially when compared to the 3,000 mAh power bank I was previously using.

-Final Thoughts – IntoCircuit Power Castle 15,000 mAh Power Bank (2nd Generation)
+Conclusion: IntoCircuit Power Castle 15,000 mAh Power Bank (2nd Gen)

 In conclusion, the IntoCircuit Power Castle 15,000 mAh Power Castle was simple to use, built solid and very portable for everyday use or a few days of travelling.
 Now, I can take comfort and not worry about being away from an electrical source or running out of recharge capacity.